 You can write an e-book on any topic you like.
 The best news is that, once you complete the product, you don’t have to do any further work — other than marketing, of course.
 It allows you to earn passive income over months and years.

 As the entrepreneur, you decide on the e-book’s length and content.
 You can either self-publish it on your Kajabi website or seek a traditional publisher.
+When it comes time to design the ebook, hire a sought-after web designer or use a template to make it look polished.

 Since millions of people publish content on the web every day, there’s a constant demand for unique photography.
 Stock photo sites, such as Fotalia and iStockphoto, buy images from creators just like you.